weddins/RepData_PeerAssessment1/PA1_template.md

 ```
 As you can see there are 2304 missing step records.
 None of the records for date or interval are missing.

-I have appended a meansteps to the dtAct data table.
+I have appended a meansteps variable to the dtAct data table.
 I will use the meansteps variable for those steps that have NA.
 I will calulate mean and median again.
 As you will see there is no difference in the means.
-However, the median is a more respecible value, Therefore, the subsitution policy works.
+However, the median is a more respecable value, Therefore, the subsitution policy works.

 ```r